-Nathalie previously held an ARC Australian Research Fellowship (2005-10) at the Australian Centre at the University of Melbourne.
+Associate Professor Nathalie Nguyen is Deputy Director of the National Centre for Australian Studies.
+An award-winning researcher, she held two major Australian Research Council Fellowships between 2005 and 2015: an ARC Future Fellowship (2011-15) for her project on Vietnamese veterans; and an ARC Australian Research Fellowship (2005-10) for her project on Vietnamese women of the diaspora.
 She was also the recipient of a 2007 Harold White Fellowship at the National Library of Australia and a 2011 Visiting Research Fellowship at the Refugee Studies Centre at the University of Oxford.

 ARC Future Fellowship (2011-15) of $706,299 awarded for her project “Forgotten Histories: Vietnamese Veterans in Australia”